top of page

 The crowd at LeLacheur Park can accurately be described as a “friends and family” crowd.
 Usually numbering between 100-200 fans, many of the fans in attendance have a personal connection with the players on the field.
 It’s also not unusual to see fans of the visiting teams in attendance at River Hawk games.

 There’s not a big turnout from the student body at River Hawk baseball games.
-The students who do show up are not there to make a lot of noise or make a spectacle of themselves.
-There’s lots of room to spread out at LeLacheur Park, and the students take advantage of all this room and scatter around the park.
+The students who do show up generally do not make a lot of noise.
+Even with much of the ballpark blocked off, there’s lots of room to spread out at LeLacheur Park, and fans tend to scatter around the park.

 Access 3